qlkwej/vulnscan/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Review & Agree to Code of Conduct
 - [ ] Review & Agree to Contributing
-- [ ] Run Security Bench unit tests.
+- [ ] Run Vulnerability Scanner unit tests.
 - [ ] Tests Working on MacOS.
 - [ ] Make sure the Travis-CI build is passing on your PR.